triton-inference-server/server/docs/model_configuration.md

 default values.

-Triton can derive all the required settings automatically for most of the TensorRT, TensorFlow saved-model, and ONNX models.
+Triton can derive all the required settings automatically for most of the TensorRT, TensorFlow saved-model, ONNX models, and OpenVINO models.
 For Python models, [`auto_complete_config`](https://github.com/triton-inference-server/python_backend/#auto_complete_config) function can be implemented in Python backend to provide [`max_batch_size`](#maximum-batch-size), [`input`](#inputs-and-outputs)